stonefl/stonefl.github.io/_posts/2020-07-16-create-ai-platform-notebooks-instance-in-shared-vpc-without-service-availability.md

 ## What is the Problem?

-The problem is that not all regions support AI Platform Notebooks Instance services and usually a Shared VPC does not contain all regions.
-For example, the following picture shows my shared VPC (***subnet-us-west-2***) from my host project (***my-host-project-268902***) only has region `us-west2`.
+The problem is that not all regions support AI Platform Notebooks instance service and a Shared VPC usually does not contain all regions.
+For example, the following picture shows my shared VPC (**subnet-us-west-2**) from my host project (**my-host-project-268902**) only has region `us-west2`.
 For security reason, the shared VPC has turned the `Private Google Access` on, which means all VMs created in my service project can not have public IP.

 ![sharedvpc]({{site.baseurl}}/img/post/ai_notebooks_sharedvpc.png)

 As shown by the following picture, however, if you create the AI Platform Notebooks instance through the web console, you would find that there is no `us-west2` in the **Region** dropdown list.
-To connect to other network resources, however, I need to create a notebook Instance in region `us-west2` to use my shared VPC.
+Now, I need to create a notebook instance in region `us-west2` to use my shared VPC to connect to other network resources.
 What should I do?

 ![notebook_instance_console]({{site.baseurl}}/img/post/ai_notebook_console.png)